Nick Madrigal Preview, Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Nick Madrigal and his .519 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 7:05 PM ET.
+The Chicago Cubs, including Nick Madrigal and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Colin Selby and the Pittsburgh Pirates at PNC Park, Saturday at 7:15 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last appearance against the Pirates.

 Nick Madrigal Game Info & Props vs. the Pirates